PabloChristian/rubyonrails-file-management/README.md

 <h1>
-  Document Management
+  File Management
 </h1>

 ## 📌 Overview
-A document management system for upload and download file using Ruby on Rails
+A file management system for upload and download file using Ruby on Rails

 ## 🧾 Features
 <ul>